drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 Configuring your simulation
 ==========

-All ensemble configuration is set by the ``ens_config.json`` file in the main CHEEREIO code directory.
+All ensemble configuration is set by the ``ens_config.json`` file in the CHEEREIO subdirectory of your ensemble folder (copied at installation time from the directory you cloned from GitHub).
 This file contains all the information that the user would normally input in the process of making a GEOS-Chem run directory, in addition to other settings like cluster configuration, global assimilation variables (like the localization radius), the composition of the state and control vectors, links to observations, and details about which emissions can be assimilated.
 This file is in JSON format, which is a format that is human readable but enforces a strict syntax.

 Because CHEEREIO requires many of the ensemble settings to be globally available to many different types of scripts and programs, written in different languages and stored in in different directories, it expects a very particular kind of installation and run process and for user settings to be made available in a strict JSON format (so that they can be read by scripts in multiple languages).
 This page explains how to customize the ensemble to meet your needs.
 This isn't merely a technical process: the user makes important scientific assumptions in this step!